Average Customer Review:

 The Brita Everyday Water Filter Pitcher comes with the Brita Standard Replacement Water Filter (Est. $15 for 3).
 They'll reduce odors and improve water clarity and last for about 40 gallons.
 The Brita Longlast filters filter out more contaminants, including lead, and will last for 120 gallons.

-A common complaint, however, is that pitcher filters are slow.
-After filling the upper reservoir with tap water, it can take up to 10 minutes for gravity to pull the water through the filter to a storage tank below.
-According to professional tests, the Clear2O Water Filtration Pitcher (*Est. $25) is one of the fastest filtering carafes.
-It attaches directly to the kitchen faucet with a hose, using water pressure to push water through the filter.
-One owner at Amazon.com says, "I love how fast this filters water."
+One of the biggest complaints we see about pitcher water filters is that they're so slow.
+After filling the upper reservoir with tap water, it can take 10 to 30 minutes for gravity to pull the water through the filter to a storage tank below.
+Our former Best Reviewed water pitcher, the Clear2O CWS100A Water Filtration Pitcher (Est. $25), has a unique solution to this problem.
+It attaches directly to the kitchen faucet with a hose and uses the resulting pressure to push water through the filter.

 In professional testing at Consumer Reports, the Clear2O CWS100A earns Excellent scores for removing lead and organic compounds.
 It also reduces contaminants, including disinfectant byproducts and organic particulates, and owners say they've noticed clearer, better tasting water from this carafe-style filter.
 Each cartridge filters 50 gallons of water, and the pitcher has a filter replacement indicator that alerts you when it's time to change the filter -- it turns yellow at 40 gallons, red at 50 gallons.
 The pitcher is relatively affordable too, with a low initial cost and filters that are priced at about $10 each.
 How long each filter lasts will depend upon how quickly your family goes through 50 gallons of water.
 Although the CWS100A is a fairly slim pitcher, it holds nine 8 ounce glasses of water.